microsoft/AzureMonitorAddonForSplunk/README.md

 ### Azure Configuration Steps

 1. Assign your service principal the Reader role (at least) in the subscription containing your Key Vault.
 In the portal, this is done by displaying the Subscriptions blade, then the subscription blade of the one containing your Key Vault, then Access Control (IAM).
-2. Create a secret in your Key Vault.
+2. Create a secret in your Key Vault for each event hub.
 The normally optional Content Type field must be filled in with the name of the Event Hub's SAS key policy and the value must be filled in with the SAS key value.
-3. In the Access Policies of the Key Vault, add the Service Principal and give it GET secrets permissions.
+3. In the Access Policies of the Key Vault, add the Service Principal and give it "GET secrets" permissions.
-4. For each resource that you want to monitor, find the Monitoring section of its management blade in the portal, click the Diagnostic Logs button and fill in the details.
+4. For each resource that you want to monitor, find the Monitoring section of its management blade in the portal, click the Diagnostic Logs button and fill in the details for export to an event hub.
 This can also be done with PowerShell, the Azure CLI, or a program using the REST api.

 ## Inputs: (all are required)